 Nose

-Taut and fleshy, with a firm texture.
-Consistency and liveliness.
+Taut and full-bodied, with a distinct texture.
+Firm and lively.

 Serve